 Double Garage and Tool Shed

-A choice of layouts and of roof line is possible in the of this building simply by moving the tool shed from the rear to either side, and by switching the location of the poles to match.
+A choice of layouts and of roof line is possible in the construction of this building simply by moving the tool shed from the rear to either side, and by switching the location of the poles to match.
 In this case the distance between the poles from front to back would be 11 feet and from side to side 121/2 feet.

 Farm and country residents may wish to modify the dimensions of this building to accommodate trucks, tractors and other vehicles which require more vertical and lateral clearance than the specified 9 x 7-foot door openings, which are standard garage door dimensions.
 Larger overhead garage doors are available from building suppliers, though usually only on special order.